How to Treat Sex Workers, According to Sex Workers

 Considering the men and women who work in the sex industry offer up their bodies, it's only fair that you try and be polite and considerate.
 But what are the dos and don'ts?
 Can you ask a sex worker to lower the going rate for a blowjob because you're such a loyal customer?
 And exactly how handsy can you get when you have a half-naked stripper grinding on your lap?

 I asked a Dutch escort, a prostitute, and two strippers what you should and shouldn't do when you are enjoying their services.

-Kevin Talle, 35 years old, has been working as a stripper for 10 years
+Kevin Talle, 35 years old, has been working as a stripper for ten years

 The most important thing is that you join in and hold me or touch me when I signal you to.
 But there is definitely a line.
-The other day I was performing for a group of older ladies.
-The lady in the chair must have been in her late sixties.
-She was brimming with enthusiasm throughout the act, and near the end I was standing before her smiling face with nothing but a little flag covering my penis.
+The other day, I was performing for a group of older ladies.
+The lady in the chair must have been in her late 60s.
+She was brimming with enthusiasm throughout the act, and near the end, I was standing before her smiling face with nothing but a little flag covering my penis.
 In her excitement, she grabbed my dick and yanked it really hard.
 It hurt like hell.
-The whole group was laughing, and after taking a few deep breaths I laughed as well, but I still wonder what the hell she was thinking.
+The whole group was laughing, and after taking a few deep breaths, I laughed as well, but I still wonder what the hell she was thinking.